The Complete Guide to Zone 0 Landscaping in San Diego

 Efficient sprinkler head selection

 Regular irrigation maintenance helps ensure your landscape continues performing safely and efficiently throughout the year.
+A properly maintained irrigation system not only supports healthier plants but also reduces water waste, protects your landscape investment, and contributes to the long-term wildfire resilience of your property.

 Maintaining Your Zone 0 Landscape